Social Science Building Celebrates 40 Years

 Simpson's lecture, “The Civil War: Reflections at the Sesquicentennial,” will be open to the public and take place at 7:30 p.m.
 Nov.
 6 in WSU's Elizabeth Hall 229.

-For information on the open house and reunion, check out the event page here.
+For information on the open house and reunion, read our recap of events.

 Since the current building’s historic dedication on Nov.
 5, 1973, three faculty members, Rosemary Conover, T.R.
 Reddy and Richard Sadler, have continued to teach generations of students in their respective disciplines.